 The Acquisition and Leveraged Finance Review: Editor's Preface

-Many thanks to all the participants in this publication, and particularly to Law Business Research.
+Many thanks to everybody who has participated in this publication, and a special thank you to Law Business Research.

 Latham & Watkins